jankidepala/Typescript-deep-dive/README.md

 //Filter - select certain items of an array where condition is true
 //map -converts each item of an array, returns a value
 //REDUCE- single value - The reduce() method is used to apply a function to each element in the array to reduce the array to a single value. arr.reduce(callback, initValue);
+// SORT LOG O // Filter - new array// map - new array// Sort - add to existing array// Fill - add to existing array

 ARRAYS:
 t = [1, 6, 16, 8, 9, 9, 7]